 I also know many adult children who refuse to see their childhood through God’s eyes.
 Instead, often because of unforgiveness and bitterness, they continue to view their childhood through a childish lens.
 As children, we all have a narrow understanding of the world.
 We only know how decisions and circumstances affected us.
 We don’t usually see the big picture.

-Children may blame a single mom for leaving a marriage and destroying their home without ever knowing that the father was an adulterer or an abuser, sometimes because their mother didn’t want to destroy their relationship with their father.
+Children may blame a single mom for leaving a marriage and destroying their home.
+They may never know that their father was an adulterer or an abuser because their mother didn’t want to destroy their relationship with him.

 Children in blended families sometimes resent a step-parent without ever appreciating the difficulties, financial strains, and sacrifice parents and step-parents make.
 All they can see is that this person was NOT their biological parent.
 That thinking breeds resentment and rebellion in childhood and a lack of grace and thankfulness in adulthood.
 They may only see what they perceived as unfairness without considering their own difficult, rebellious attitudes and how that complicated the relationship.